-Considering the more difficult problem with m = 11 jobs, we again start from the $\mathbf{S}{n,11,q}^{\text{cp}}$ designs for $q = 3, \ldots, 6$.
-The results of running the sequential experiment for each of these initial designs and 100 random designs are given in Figure 5.
-The true global minimum is again given as a dashed gray line in each figure.
-As with the simpler 7 job problem, for all situations the convergence of the algorithm when starting from the proposed design is at least as fast as when starting from a random design.
-In fact, in the four cases we have considered, the convergence is actually faster under our design, and in one case, q = 6, about 50% of the random designs are unable to converge with 100 additional runs.
-For the other three cases, this faster convergence leads to a substantial reduction in the total budget of the experiment, between roughly 9% and 27%.
+Considering the more difficult problem with m=11 jobs, we again start from the $\mathbf{S}{n,11,q}^{\mathrm{cp}}$ designs for $q=3,\ldots,6$ .
+The results of running the sequential experiment for each of these initial designs and for 100 random designs are given in Figure 5.
+The true global minimum is again shown as a dashed gray line in each plot.
+As with the simpler seven-job problem, for all situations, the convergence of the algorithm when starting from the proposed design is at least as fast as when starting from a random design.
+In fact, in the four cases considered, the convergence is actually faster under our design, and in one case, q=6, about 50% of the random designs are unable to converge with 100 additional runs.
+For the other three cases, this faster convergence leads to a substantial reduction in the total budget of the experiment, between about 9% and 27%.

-We can gather from these two examples that starting from a design generated by Algorithm 1 often leads to much faster convergence than a random design, even as the total number of components or the value of qincreases.
-In some cases the total budget required for the experiment when starting from this design is only a fraction of that under a randomly generated design of the same size.
+These two examples show that starting from a design generated by Algorithm 1 often leads to much faster convergence than when starting from a random design, even as the total number of components or the value of q increases.
+In some cases, the total budget required for the experiment when starting from this design is a fraction of that of starting from a randomly generated design of the same size.
 These examples demonstrate the potential value of our proposed designs.
-We could repeat this procedure with the optimal designs generated for the PWOS model by Algorithms 2 and 3, but as we have seen in the Section 4.1, both models do a good job of capturing the trends in the job sequencing simulated data, but the CPS model has better prediction accuracy.
+We can repeat this procedure using the optimal designs generated for the PWOS model by Algorithms 2 and 3.
+However, as discussed in Section 4.1, although both models do a good job of capturing the trends in the job sequencing simulated data, the CPS model has better prediction accuracy.